aldaris/opensso/extensions/openid/provider/README.txt

  * Apache Tomcat 5.5.23
  * GlassFish v2 Build 44 25-April-07
+ * Sun Java System Web Server 7.0 Update 1 Technology Preview**

+** This web server has JavaServer Faces 1.2 pre-installed; you must remove the Faces-related files from the resulting WAR file or else incompatibilities will occur.
+See the "Deploying the application" section below for more information.

 This provider is coded using features present in Java 2 Standard Edition 5 and later.
 It was built, deployed and tested using the following JDK: